Uzbekistan Air and Air Defence Forces: Training

 The main aviation training establishment is the Higher Military Aviation School of the Republic of Uzbekistan.
 The school was opened in 1994 as the Jizzakh Higher Military Aviation School at Jizzakh, but relocated to Karshi Khanabad in 2018, being accordingly renamed.
-In September 2019, the Thales Group provided a flight simulator to the Uzbek Air Force, marking the introduction of first Air Force academy in the country.
+In September 2019, the Thales Group provided a flight simulator to the Uzbek Air Force, marking the introduction of the first Air Force academy in the country.
 The academy provides training for Uzbek pilots and engineers, with a capacity of 300 students.

 Service-wide events

 The official holiday of the Air Defence Forces is Air Force Day on the third Sunday of August.
 It was established by decree of President Islam Karimov on 21 July 1995.
 The Ministry of Defense organizes a number of events, including a wreath laying ceremony to honor pilots who died in the line of duty.
 A flypast is also organized.
-On 18 June 2019, celebrations were held on the occasion of the 70th anniversary of an air force unit located in Qashqadaryo Region, which included pilots performed an "air dance" in the sky on Mig-29s and Su-25, demonstrating their aerobatic skills.
+On 18 June 2019, celebrations were held on the occasion of the 70th anniversary of an air force unit located in Qashqadaryo Region [appears to be 70th anniversary of 735th Bomber Aviation Regiment now 60th Mixed Aviation Brigade], which included pilots performed an "air dance" in the sky on MiG-29s and Su-25, demonstrating their aerobatic skills.

 On Victory Day (9 May) in 2019, Major General Akhmad Burkhanov led an air force delegation that congratulated veterans of the Second World War and delivered a larger holiday stipend of behalf of the President of Uzbekistan.

+Ranks

+Commissioned officer ranks

+The rank insignia of commissioned officers.

+Other ranks

+The rank insignia of non-commissioned officers and enlisted personnel.